-Luther Halsey Gulick, III (1865-1918) was an educator, reformer, and community leader who is best remembered as the “Godfather of Basketball.”
+Luther Halsey Gulick Jr. (1865-1918) was an educator, reformer, and community leader who is best remembered as the “Godfather of Basketball.”
 As a physical education director at the Springfield, Massachusetts Young Men’s Christian Association, he challenged colleague James Naismith in the autumn of 1891 to concoct a game that could be played indoors during the winter months.
 On December 21 of that year, Naismith presented Gulick with a soccer ball and two peach baskets, and the game of basketball was born.
 In 1959, Gulick was inducted into the Basketball Hall of Fame for his role as a “contributor” to the sport.

 Directions to Luther Gulick Park

 - Luther Gulick Park Reconstruction

 - Luther Gulick, Lyons Square, Saw Mill, Melrose Commons and Ten Eyck Playgrounds Comfort Station Construction